Travel insurance reviews

 4 traps to watch out for

-2. Only getting cover from your credit card.
-Credit card travel insurance may offer sufficient cover for some travellers but it is definitely not the ideal cover for everyone in all situations.
-You might only be covered for what was purchased on your credit card, or there might be no cover provided for domestic trips.
-Also, the cover levels are often far more basic than what is available with standalone policies
+- Only getting cover from your credit card.
+Credit card travel insurance might only cover you for what was purchased on your credit card, or there might be no cover provided for domestic trips.
+Also, the cover levels are often far more basic than what is available with standalone policies.

 What to be careful of when reading travel insurance reviews

 - Reviews found on insurers website.
-Though they may provide some value in learning about the different cover features on the plan, reviews from previous customers on a provider's website might only include positive reports of the customer's experience working with the insurer.
+Reviews from previous customers on a provider's website might only include positive reports of the customer's experience working with the insurer so take them with a pinch of salt.

 - Watch out for sites with company ratings.
 Company ratings on consumer sites might only be one industry body's opinion of a provider or cover.
 The decision on which provider to choose should ideally not be based off one rating only.
 It can be worth taking the time to read reviews from accredited organisations that are certified to review travel insurance brands.

 - Fake reviews.
 There may be instances where fake reviews have been written to give a biased opinion of an insurer and their products.
-As stated previously, it is important to try and verify the source of the review and make your own assessment of whether it is giving an unbiased overview of the product's features and benefits.
+This is also sometimes the case when a review is written by an "industry professional".
+If you can, try to verify the source of the review and make your own assessment of whether it is giving an unbiased overview of the product's features and benefits.

 - Forum comments.
 Forums can often be a place where old customers vent about their poor claims experience with insurers and not actually offer any real insight into the quality of the cover.
 Forums can also attract fake reviews, which may be especially likely on ones with little moderation, with the sole intent of promoting a specific provider.